illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-03-reparative.md

 ### Recording Changes in the Finding Aid

 Before a finding aid revision is added to the Online Archive of California, save a PDF of the unrevised finding aid to the collection’s digital case file.
+For the PDF filenaming conventions, use: CODE_Prior_ReparativeDescriptionRev. *Example: ESM_Prior_ReparativeDescriptionRev*

+Save a second PDF that includes the revised finding aid PDF, using the filenaming convention: CODE_Post_ReparativeDescriptionRev_YYYYMMDD. *Example: ESM_Post_ReparativeDescriptionRev_20260410*

+If you are completing extensive revisions, record the changes by tracking changes in a Word file.
+Use the filenaming convention: CODE_ReparativeDescriptionReview_YYYY. *Example: ESM_ReparativeDescriptionReview_2026*

 ### Finding Aid Revision Fields